JimLynx/fundpin/README.md

 ### Version Control

 - Used Git for version control.
-- User-confirmation branch for implementing and testing confirmation modal dialogues.
+- Various branches were created for features.
-- The branch was then merged with the main branch after any conflicts were addressed.
+- The branches were then merged with the main branch once any conflicts were resolved.

 ### Development Environment